-Research to find the causes and a cure for Alzheimer disease continues to be a high priority for the Society.
+Research to find the causes and a cure for Alzheimer disease continues to be an integral part of our mission.

 Saskatchewan Research Chair in Alzheimer’s Disease and Related Dementia

 Alzheimer’s Disease (AD) is often diagnosed when symptoms are quite advanced.
 This makes it difficult to provide effective treatment or management options.

 Dr. Darrell D. Mousseau, the Saskatchewan Research Chair in Alzheimer’s Disease and Related Dementia, is a researcher at the University of Saskatchewan.
 He heads a team of researchers (students, technicians and post-doctoral fellows) who are attempting to identify changes in the brain that occur well before symptoms become obvious.
 When these changes are identified, they will be able to provide a way for family physicians to identify whether a patient is at greater risk of developing AD in late-life.

 His work has provided several promising results.
 First, molecules that can cause depression in some individuals are also changed in some of the brains of AD patients.
 Second, there are several types of the sticky molecule – called beta-amyloid– that forms the plaques in the brains of AD patients.
 Mousseau and his team have found that the type of beta-amyloid is not the same in men and women.
 This would mean that AD might be triggered by different events in the brains of men and women.
 This would mean that men and women might require different types of treatment options.
 His work is also finding changes in the brain that are triggered by diabetes and are linked to mental health.